Health & Wellness Coach Certifying Examination

 - HWC 50-Session Coaching Log

-Submit all documents to email@example.com by April 15, 2017 for processing.
+Submit all documents to email@example.com by the given date for processing.

 The HWC Certifying Examination reserves the right to independently verify credentials.
 You will be notified by email, generally within 30 business days, if you meet the eligibility requirements for the HWC Certifying Examination.